KCC Announces Notice of Funding Opportunity For Subgrants to Eligible Entities to Improve the Resilience of the Electric Grid

 The KCC’s allocation from the DOE totals $13,313,126 for fiscal years 2022 and 2023.
 The allocation for each fiscal year thereafter, for the next three fiscal years, is expected to be approximately $6,647,000.

 The KCC is now seeking applications from eligible entities.
-Links to the Fund Application Guidance and reference materials can be found below.
+Links to the Fund Application Guidance, an informational webinar, and reference materials can be found below.

 - Kansas Infrastructure Hub – Submittable Portal

 - DOE FAQs

 - Project Management Plan/Quarterly Progress Report and Instructions

 - Annual Program Metrics and Impact Report and Instructions

 - Documentation requirements for DOE finding of adequacy